juzen2003/jQueryPlace/README.md

 * empty() would remove all descendants and empty the text but not remove itself (make the tag with empty content)
 * attr() would set the attribute of first selected element
 * prop() would be used to checked the boolean value of properties like checked, selected, and disabled
-* val() would be used to get or modify the value of input in form
+* val() would be used to get or modify the specified (passed in parameter) value of selected object
+* attr(), prop(), val(): these are for html tag

+### DOM manipulations, change element data and css
+* css() would change the css properties of selected tag
+* !important would not work with css()
+* addClass() would add a class to selected object
+* removeClass() would remove a class from selected object
+* data() would be used to save data to html element or retrieve data attribute (data-attr_name) info

+### Event, handling mouse and keyboard events
+* click() would fire event when mouse click happened
+* hover() would fire event when mouse hover happened, so it would be twice, one is when mouse hovers in and the second one would be when mouse hovers out